-Project Place has been working with the Suffolk County House of Correction since 2003.
+Project Place has been working with the House of Corrections since 2003.
 This means we have over 15 years of experience in helping people re-enter the community.
-We work inside the House of Correction Returning from prison can be difficult and there can be challenges.
+We offer services inside the House of Correction, and post-release, to support a transition back to the community.
+We recognize how difficult it can be to return to daily life and the many challenges that come with it.
 Some common ones we see are:

 - lost relationships

 Under our care, Project Place will help releasing community members with probation, parole, release, and court accompaniment.
 We will assist in creating dicharge plans and providing transport to appointments.
 We also can help in the obtainment of vital documentation such as Birth Certificates, Mass IDs, Social Security cards, and referrals for substance use treatment and veterans’ assistance.
 Project Place also works to set up individuals with continuity of care for medical and mental health, including making appointments, and finding shelter and housing opportunities.

 At Project Place, we welcome individuals with histories of court involvement and incarceration.
 We work to provide a path to empowerment.
 To do so, we create opportunities for learning that lead to financial independence.
 We believe that courage, motivation and strength exist in every person we serve and that change is possible; but these resources can be out of reach for many.
 We will work together to find and access resources, overcome barriers, and build a better future.

 SPARRC is a 4-week class that provides group meeting times, dedicated 1:1 case management time, and workshops that cover a range of helpful topics.
 By the end, participants should have the basic tools and support network to move into job training.
 The class is repeatable so even if more support is needed, you can always re-enroll.